trevormunoz/kap_topics/README.md

-#KAP Topic Models Web Service
+#KAP Topic Models Web Application

- Code for a small web service that connects the output of a topic modeling process to a metadata QC application for the Katherine Anne Porter Correspondence project
+A small web application that displays the output of a topic modeling process for use in a metadata QC workflow for the Katherine Anne Porter Correspondence project.